-The CLMN Statewide Educator is a UWEX-Lakes staff member.
-UWEX lakes staff ensure that trainers (Wisconsin DNR regional staff, outside agency trainers, and volunteer trainers) follow the Network's protocols when volunteers are trained.
+Extension Lakes Staff ensure that trainers (Wisconsin DNR regional staff and outside agency trainers) follow the Network's protocols when volunteers are trained.
 This ensures statewide consistency in data collected.
-UWEX staff write monitoring protocols; help to oversee the Quality Assurance/Quality Control portion of the Network; and order, build, and repair equipment for the Network.
+Extension Lakes Staff help with monitoring protocols and outreach.

 All citizen volunteers receive Lake Tides, a quarterly newsletter published by the Wisconsin Lakes Partnership.
 The newsletter can also be viewed online at the UWEX-Lakes web page.
 Each issue of Lake Tides has several pages dedicated to topics of interest to CLMN volunteers.